PabloOR-DS/-Brazilian-E-commerce-Multimodel-Analysis/README.md

 # E-commerce Analytics with Machine Learning
 ### Multi-Model Approach to Sales Forecasting, Customer Behavior, and Logistics

-This project leverages **ML and NLP** to turn raw e-commerce data into actionable insights for sales forecasting, customer behavior, and delivery optimization.
-It integrates **time-series forecasting**, **customer segmentation**, **sentiment analysis**, and **delivery-time prediction** into a unified pipeline.
+This project leverages **ML and NLP** to transform raw e-commerce data into actionable insights, improving sales forecasting, customer behavior understanding, and delivery performance.
+By integrating **time-series forecasting**, **customer segmentation**, **sentiment analysis**, and **delivery-time prediction**, it delivers measurable operational impact.

 ## Overview

-Using the Olist dataset, the project implements a complete ML workflow combining predictive analytics, natural language processing, and optimization techniques.
-Key components:
+Using the Olist dataset, this project implements a full ML workflow combining predictive analytics, natural language processing, and optimization techniques.
+Key achievements include:

+- **Delivery time prediction** improved substantially over the system baseline: R² increased from 0.16 to 0.69, meaning the model now explains **53% more variance**, with prediction errors reduced by ~5 days (RMSE ≈ 5.1)
+- Identification of **daily and seasonal order patterns** for operational planning
+- Extraction of **multilingual sentiment insights** from customer reviews to inform strategy
+- A **scalable hybrid ML pipeline** combining tabular models, forecasting, and NLP for end-to-end analytics

+**Key components:**

-- **Data preprocessing & feature engineering** across customers, orders, sellers, and reviews
+- Data preprocessing & feature engineering across customers, orders, sellers, and reviews
-- **Customer segmentation** via K-Means clustering
+- Customer segmentation via K-Means clustering
-- **Multilingual sentiment analysis** with XLM-RoBERTa
+- Multilingual sentiment analysis with XLM-RoBERTa
-- **Time-series forecasting** of order volumes using Prophet
+- Time-series forecasting of order volumes using Prophet
-- **Delivery prediction** with XGBoost and Optuna tuning
+- Delivery prediction with XGBoost and Optuna tuning
-- **Visualization & evaluation** with interpretability tools
+- Visualization & evaluation with interpretability tools

 ## Data